ndp-software/test-pantry/README.md

                   function() { return { first: genName(), last: genName() } },
                   function(o) { o.fullName = `${o.first} ${o.last}`; return o })
 ```
+(In fact, you can chain together as many items as you need.)

 Use `this` context to access `count`, which is a serial number for the object.